 Using unsupervised PCA allows for dimension reduction of the data and visualisation of diversity patterns in microbiome studies.
 Because we are using compositional data spurious results can arise if data is not transformed into Euclidean space.
 Therefore the data must be transformed using either ILR or CLR.

-Here we chose the TSS normalisation ILR transformation as advised by Filmozer et al. .
-The ‘CLR’ log ratio transformation can be used (faster, but slightly different results by changing the parameter to logratio = “CLR”).
+Here we chose the TSS normalisation ILR transformation as advised by Filmozer et al .
+We prefer the ‘CLR’ log ratio transformation cas it is faster and can be used all throughout our framework (from PCA to sPLSDA), using the argument logratio = “CLR”).

 pca.res = pca(data.mixMC, ncomp = 10, logratio = 'CLR', multilevel = sample) #pca.res plot(pca.res)

 The PCA plot indicates that 2 components are sufficient to explain most of the variation in the data.

 You can test different log ratio transformations or use different normalisation (CSS), and multilevel vs non multilevel to see the benefit of taking into account the repeated measures design in the PCA model.
 Our team favours the normalisation TSS followed by CLR transformation.